RoboticaWerenfridus/robotica-beta/README.md

 BORED-GAMES - Fun python games to play if you are bored!

+>> Note that if there is "-beta" after the name these are NOT FINISHED and we are not responsable for any damages on your robot!
 ## Program Language
 These files only support a Raspberry Pi ZERO +, using the language Python!
 Some programs may be able to run, but they will not work on a PC/Laptop without ports to configure!